Paris Pass or Museum Pass. Which One Suits You Best?

 - Read: Itinerary to visit Paris in 5 days

-Comparison Paris Pass and Museum Pass
+Comparison of Paris Pass and Museum Pass

-What includes the Paris Pass
+What does the Paris Pass include?

-- Day ticket for the touristic bus.
+- Day ticket for the tourist bus.

 - Free guide with more than 120 pages about Paris and its places to visit.